emtee40/adebar-wiki/adebar-gui.md

-Still, that doesn't necessarily mean there will be no GUI. ***You*** might provide one, for example: *Adebar* is open-source, and the code is [available at Github][1].
-So you can fork the project, play with it, add a GUI, and send a pull-request "upstream" (to me, that is).
+Still, that doesn't necessarily mean there will be no GUI. ***You*** might provide one, for example: *Adebar* is open-source, and the code is [available at Codeberg][1].
+So you can fork the project, play with it, add a GUI, and send a pull-request „upstream“ (to me, that is).

 ## Suggestion for implementing a GUI